tsuru/tsuru/docs/using/services.rst

     | default | 1G Memory  |
     +---------+------------+

 After create a new service instance, sometimes it takes a while to be done.
-To see the state of a service instance you should use `service-status <service_name> <service_instance>`:
+To see the state of a service instance you should use `service-instance-status <service_name> <service_instance>`:

 .. highlight:: bash

 ::

-    $ tsuru service-status mysql db_instance
+    $ tsuru service-instance-status mysql db_instance
     Service instance "db_instance" is pending

-After `service-status` command return `up` to instance, you are free to use it with your app.
+After `service-instance-status` command return `up` to instance, you are free to use it with your app.